mingislight/mingislight.github.io/_posts/2025-08-05-one-year-service-desk-journal.md

 The Service Desk is a **humble yet powerful role**.
 Every resolved ticket makes it possible for someone else to **focus on caring for patients**.

-This first year at **Bozeman Health IT** taught me three quiet strengths:
+This first year at **Healthcare IT** taught me three quiet strengths:
 - **Stay humble**
 - **Serve first**
 - **Keep growing each day in service and skill**

-I am grateful for this foundation at Bozeman Health IT and excited to continue learning and serving in Healthcare IT.
+I am grateful for this foundation at Healthcare IT and excited to continue learning and serving in Healthcare IT.

 ---